 We can sum all of this up by looking at how much energy goes into producing solar panels versus how much they produce.

-recent study has shown that in five years a solar panel will produce enough energy in six months to pay back all the energy used in manufacturing it.
+A recent study has shown that in five years a solar panel will produce enough energy in six months to pay back all the energy used in manufacturing it.
 That means after six months the panels will be a net source of energy.

 This is known as energy return on energy invested – and we can compare it across a variety of energy sources.
 The energy return of oil and gas is declining, and solar is catching up.
 By 2030 solar will likely surpass oil and gas.